Project background

 Edwards Park

-• Youth Programs - Community services have been working to attract a youth services officer.
+• Youth Programs - Community Services have been working to attract a Youth Services Officer.
 A grant proposal has been prepared to attract youth programs officer for this area

 • Locking up play equipment – the trial during lock down was postponed.
-A new trial will be organised
+A new trial will be organised.

 • Current lighting meets Councils Lighting Strategy.
 This strategy recognises the significant impacts lighting has on people including safety, discomfort and light pollution and the environmental cost in terms of greenhouse gas emissions, affecting plants, animals and birds and pollution.